 SURFACE FINISH

-SAT The surface of the restorations is uniformly smooth and free of pits and voids.
+I SAT The surface of the restorations is uniformly smooth and free of pits and voids.
 ACC The surface of the restoration is slightly grainy or rough but is free of significant pits and voids.
-SUB The surface of the restoration is rough and exhibits significant surface irregularities, pits or voids.
+SUB

 CONTIGUOUS TOOTH STRUCTURE